ferricfelix/fall-2017-hw3/README.md

   - `self.phone` -- the phone number of the library
   - `self.url` -- the URL for the library's website
-  - `self.location` -- the location of the library as an instance of `Coordinate` (see specifications in [Coordinate Class](#Coordinate-Class))
+  - `self.location` -- the location of the library as an instance of `Coordinate` (see specifications in [Coordinate Class](#coordinate-class))

 - The `open_website(self)` method should open the website of the library using the [webbrowser.open_new_tab()](https://docs.python.org/3/library/webbrowser.html#webbrowser.open_new_tab) function from the standard library.
 - The `is_open(self, time)` method should accept an instance of [datetime.datetime](https://docs.python.org/3/library/datetime.html#datetime.datetime) and return a boolean indicating whether the library is open.
 - The `distance(self, coord)` method should accept an instance of `Coordinate` and return the distance in miles "as the crow flies" from the specified location to the library.
-See the [description below](#Calculating-distance-between-points) for how to calculate distances using latitudes/longitudes.
+See the [description below](#calculating-distance-between-points) for how to calculate distances using latitudes/longitudes.
-- The `full_address(self)` method should return a multi-line string with the street address, city, state, and ZIP code of the library
+- The `full_address(self)` method should return a multi-line string (that is, a string with a newline character within it) with the street address, city, state, and ZIP code of the library

 #### Coordinate Class